vatnz-dev/sops/docs/terminal/atma.md

 - Aircraft to PEBLU, VELMO, GULUT, DUGAN, ELNOS may be tracked direct to these points by TMA
 - Aircraft to MADEP/UPLAR may be tracked to BOGUN/TAPAT respectivly

-**Aircraft tracking direct these points shall have it noted in their tag**

 #### RAN